playcanvas/blog/_posts/2023-06-07-moving-from-wordpress-to-jekyll-a-case-study.markdown

 #### Media Library

 Every WordPress blog has a Media Library that contains all of the images and videos referenced by your posts.
 The PlayCanvas Media Library had over 1GB of content.
 However, I noticed that a large amount of content was not actually referenced by any post.
-I wanted to ensure that I exported on the _used_ media (since I didn't want to bloat the GitHub repository).
+I wanted to ensure that I exported only the _used_ media (since I didn't want to bloat the GitHub repository).

 - **Step 1:** Install WordPress plugin [Media Cleaner](https://wordpress.org/plugins/media-cleaner/) and use it to delete unused media files.
 - **Step 2:** Install WordPress plugin [Export Media Library](https://wordpress.org/plugins/export-media-library/) to download all remaining media files in a ZIP.